 The dual option allows you to complete all academic and field experience requirements for CMHC and SC concentrations.
-This would allow you to meet academic requirements for licensure as a Professional Counselor (LPC) and all requirements for licensure as a Professional School Counselor.
+This would allow you to meet academic requirements for licensure as a Professional Counselor (LPC-MHSP) and all requirements for licensure as a Professional School Counselor.
 Although it does not require any additional credit hours, the dual option requires three years of study, including four semesters of internship (i.e., 600 hours SC and 600 hours CMHC).

 The number of dual option seats varies each year.
 We will invite applications in your first semester and decide by mid-July.
 If you pursue this option, you will work with the graduate school to add the second concentration to their profile.
 Transcripts list completion of one degree (i.e., MS in Counseling) and name both CMHC and SC concentrations.
-Although the dual option does not require electives, you may choose to enroll in additional courses.
+Although the dual option does not require electives, you may choose to enroll in additional courses, especially if you need to maintain full-time status for financial aid purposes during your final year.